 FCA & CySEC

-The Fundamental Analysis is provided by Marshall Gittler an external service provider of an independent analytical company.
+The Fundamental Analysis are provided by Marshall Gittler, an external service provider of an independent analytical company.
 Any views and opinions expressed are explicitly those of the writer.
 Any information contained in the article, is believed to be reliable, and has not been verified by STO and is not guaranteed to be accurate.
 References to specific products, are for illustrative purposes only and are not a form of solicitation, recommendation or investment advice.
 Past performance is not a guarantee of future performance.